Home / Blog / Laws / Politics / Skeptical about CBD? You should be. Here’s why not all CBD products are created equal.

-We are more conscious than ever about what they put into (and onto) our bodies.
-From organic to gluten-free to vegan and clean labeling, the food industry embraced informative labeling years ago—with regulation from the FDA—in an effort to educate and sell consumers on the superiority of the ingredients in their products.
+We are more conscious than ever about what we put into (and onto) our bodies.
+From organic to gluten-free to vegan and clean labeling, the food industry embraced informative labeling years ago—with regulation from the Food & Drug Administration—in an effort to educate and sell consumers on the superiority of the ingredients in their products.
 So why should you be skeptical of products claiming to contain CBD?

 All That Glitters Might Be Mold.